 On April 22, 2024, BRI 2240 North Lane Avenue, LLC filed a summons for eviction against Cenntro Automotive Group for default of rents on commercial leased property located in Duval County, Jacksonville, Florida.
 It is alleged that Cenntro was behind in rental payments to the landlord.
-As of the date of this report, Cenntro has vacated the premises, the case remains open and is in the early stages of negotiating settlement between the parties.
+As of the date of this report, Cenntro has vacated the premises, the case remains open and is in the final stages of negotiating settlement between the parties.

 On May 6, 2024, 225 Willow Brook Rd, LLC filed a summons notice against Cenntro Automotive Corporation noting default of rents on commercial leased property located in Monmouth County, Freehold, New Jersey.
 It is alleged that Cenntro was behind in rent payments to the landlord.
 Cenntro has vacated the premises, turned in all keys and all other material items belonging to the landlord and in Cenntro's possession at the time and notified the Landlord of the same.
-As of the date of this report, the case remains open.
+On June 7, 2024, the matter was dismissed by plaintiff noting Cenntro has no financial obligation associated with the dismissal of the matter.

 On June 24, 2024, EWI Worldwide, Inc through representation sent a Demand for Arbitration regarding contract dispute with Cenntro Automotive Corporation.
 It is alleged that an outstanding balance is owed in the amount of \$271,255.79, excluding legal and filing fees associated therewith.
 Said breach of contract involves the lease and set-up of tradeshow display equipment.
-As of the date of this report, the case remains open and is in the early stages of negotiating settlement between the parties.
+As of the date of this report, the parties have completed Arbitration.
+Accompanied by satisfaction of the amount outstanding, a Settlement Agreement and Mutual Release of all Claims filing has been recorded.
+And the matter is now closed.